emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

       New-Service -name masteragent -displayName masteragent -binaryPathName "C:\Program Files\MasterAgent\agents.exe"
       ```

-1. Finally, verify in the Kibana '`Agents`' plugin if a newly added agent is present.
+1. Finally, verify in the Logserver GUI '`Agents`' plugin if a newly added agent is present.
 To check out logs and errors, look for '`agents.out`.log' and '`agents.err.log`' files in the `C:\Program Files\MasterAgent` directory after the service starts.
 Also, check the service status:

       `.\agents.exe status`